fstab/promagent/README.md

 ### Hook Annotations

-* `@Hook`: Hook classes are annotated with `@Hook(instruments = {...})`.
+* `@Hook`: Hook classes are annotated with `@Hook(instruments = {...}, skipNestedCalls = true)`.
 The `instruments` parameter takes a list of Strings specifying the names of the classes or interfaces to be instrumented, like `{"javax.servlet.Servlet", "javax.servlet.Filter"}`.
 The Hook instruments not only the classes or interfaces themselves, but all sub-classes or implementations of these classes or interfaces.
+The `skipNestedCalls` parameter is described in _A Hook's Life Cycle_ above.
 * `@Before`: Hook methods annotated with `@Before(method = {...})` are invoked when an instrumented method is entered.
 The `method` parameter takes a list of Strings specifying the names of the intercepted methods, like `{"service", "doFilter"}`.
 The number and types of arguments are derived from the method itself, i.e. the Hook method annotated with `@Before` must take the exact same parameters as the methods it wants to instrument.
 * `@After`: Hook methods annotated with `@After(method = {...})` are invoked when an instrumented method is left. `@After` methods are always called, even if the instrumented method terminates with an Exception.
 The semantics is the same as with the `@Before` annotation.
 Methods annotated with `@After` may have two additional parameters, one parameter annotated with `@Returned` and one parameter annotated with `@Thrown`.
 These parameters are ignored when determining the signature of the instrumented method.
 * `@Returned`: It might be useful to learn the return value of an instrumented method.
 In order to do so, methods annotated with `@After` may have an additional parameter annotated with `@Returned`, where the type corresponds to the return type of the intercepted method.
 If the instrumented method returns regularly, the return value is provided.
 If the method returns exceptionally, `null` (or the default type for primitive types, like `0` for `int`) is provided. `@Returned` parameters are only allowed in `@After` methods, not in `@Before` methods.